hstreamdb/deployment-tool/README.md

 ### Update `config.yaml`

 Update the `config.yaml` file with cluster-related information.
-The configuration in the `config.yaml` template will deploy a cluster on 3 nodes, each consisting of a `HServer` instance, a `HStore` instance, a `Meta-Store` instance and associated monitoring components. `Prometheus` and `Grafana` will be deploy on a separate node.
+The configuration in the `config.yaml` template will deploy a cluster on 3 nodes, each consisting of a `HServer` instance, a `HStore` instance, a `Meta-Store` instance and associated monitoring components. `Prometheus` 、`Grafana`  and other monitor components will be deploy on a separate node.

 To use this configuration file, just update the host information of the node and the ssh key-pair path.
 The final configuration file may looks like: